akensert/reinforceable/README.md

 ## About
 - Deep reinforcement learning (RL) implementations using [TF's probabilistic library](https://www.tensorflow.org/probability), specifically focusing on agents using recurrent neural networks (RNNs).

-- A light-weight package, only dependent on TensorFlow, TensorFlow probability and Gymnasium.
-Although possibly subject to change in the future, the RL implementations are currently implemented and optimized for a non-distributed setup (i.e., for a single CPU and/or GPU setup).
+- Although possibly subject to change in the future, the RL implementations are currently implemented and optimized for a non-distributed setup (i.e., for a single CPU and/or GPU setup).

-> A quick benchmark of the recurrent PPO algorithm in the [Atari](https://gymnasium.farama.org/environments/atari/) environments (using a single processor and GPU, and 32 parallel environments), shows that it processes, roughly, 6-12M frames per hour &mdash; approximately 1700-3300 frames per second (FPS).
+> A quick benchmark of the recurrent PPO algorithm in the [Atari](https://gymnasium.farama.org/environments/atari/) environments (using a single processor + GPU, and 32 parallel environments), shows that it processes, roughly, 6-12M frames per hour &mdash; approximately 1700-3300 frames per second (FPS).

 ## Highlights

 - Python RL environments (e.g., [Gym(nasium)](https://github.com/Farama-Foundation/Gymnasium) enviroments such as [Classic Control](https://gymnasium.farama.org/environments/classic_control/) and [Atari](https://gymnasium.farama.org/environments/atari/) environments) can be run on the TF graph, allowing the complete interaction loop (agent-environment interaction) to run non-eagerly.
 See [Driver](https://github.com/akensert/reinforceable/blob/main/reinforceable/driver.py).

 - A PPO algorithm that deals with *partial observability* is implemented ([RecurrentPPOAgent](https://github.com/akensert/reinforceable/blob/main/reinforceable/agents/ppo/ppo_agent.py)).
-[RecurrentPPOAgent](https://github.com/akensert/reinforceable/blob/main/reinforceable/agents/ppo/ppo_agent.py) makes use of stateful RNNs to pass hidden states between time steps, allowing the agent to make decisions based on past states as well as the current state (Figure 1A).
-This contrasts to a typical PPO implementations wherein the agent makes decisions based on the current state only (Figure 1B).
+[RecurrentPPOAgent](https://github.com/akensert/reinforceable/blob/main/reinforceable/agents/ppo/ppo_agent.py) makes use of stateful RNNs to pass hidden states between time steps, allowing the agent to make decisions based on past states as well as the current state (Figure B).
+This contrasts to a typical PPO implementations wherein the agent makes decisions based on the current state only (Figure A).

 <img src="https://github.com/akensert/reinforceable/blob/main/media/ppo.jpg" alt="PPO" width="800">